-Moreover, in 2019, we partnered with local land trusts and led the formation of a new regional conservation partnership in the Greater New Haven area called Million Gallons of the South Central Regional Water a Day Land Conservation Alliance.
-This regional partnership is an association of local land trust organizations that have come together to work collectively toward fostering open space in the
+Moreover, in 2019, we partnered with local land trusts

+and led the formation of a new regional conservation

+partnership in the Greater New Haven area called the South Central Regional Land Conservation Alliance.
+This regional partnership is an association of local land trust organizations that have come together to work collectively toward fostering open space in the Greater New Haven region.
+The RWA was a driving force in bringing these land trust organizations together so they can share expertise, information and resources.